 There are several types of negligence that can occur in nursing homes or extended care facilities.
 Sometimes the damage is simply neglect.
 The evidence of the neglect will eventually become obvious to the family members.
 Some of the indicators of neglect or abuse include:

 - Filthy surroundings

 - Bruises on arms or legs from restraints used

 - A fearful demeanor of the patient

-Contact a Martin County nursing home abuse attorney from A Law Firm of Goldstein, Schmitt & Cambron, PL, for dedicated and skilled legal counsel in any nursing home abuse case.
+Contact a Martin County nursing home abuse attorney from Goldstein, Schmitt & Associates, PLC, for dedicated and skilled legal counsel in any nursing home abuse case.